 Thyme is one of the best herbs you can pair with grapefruit.
-The two fresh ingredients come together very nicely in the easy Ketel soda with grapefruit and thyme recipe.
+The two fresh ingredients come together nicely in the easy Ketel soda with grapefruit and thyme.

 For this cocktail, you'll need a couple of slices of fresh grapefruit.
 Those add a slight, tart flavor to the premium vodka base and the drink becomes utterly refreshing when topped with club soda.
 Once you add that thyme garnish and let it slowly infuse your drink, you'll realize why the two were meant for one another!